FREQUENTLY ASKED QUESTIONS

 What’s the “Hudson Notice” process?

-This is the process in which the California Teachers Association (CTA) provides an explanation of the basis for the agency fee.
-CTA mails a packet to each Fee Payer’s address which outlines all expenditures and provides the forms necessary to request a rebate.
+This is the process in which the California Teachers Association (CTA) provides an explanation of the basis for the fair share fee.
+CTA mails a packet to each fair share payer’s address which outlines all expenditures and provides the forms necessary to request a rebate.
 An arbitrator reviews all expenditures each year to determine which are related to collective bargaining and which are not.
-The percentage of those that are not related to collective bargaining (called “non-chargeable expenditures”) may be rebated to Fee Payers who complete and return a rebate request by the deadline indicated in the Hudson mailing.
+The percentage of those that are not related to collective bargaining (called “non-chargeable expenditures”) may be rebated to fair share payers who complete and return a rebate request by the deadline indicated in the Hudson mailing.

 Where does all my dues money go?